kmicki/SteamDeckGyroDSU/README.md

 Above command will download the binary package and install it.
 It can be also used to update to the newest version at any time.

-When **SteamDeckGyroDSU** is already installed, it can also be updated by running following command (since version 1.13):
+When **SteamDeckGyroDSU** is already installed, it can also be updated by running following command:

     $HOME/sdgyrodsu/update.sh